tejas-shanthraj/srh-roadmap/README.md

 - **Curated Resources**: A collection of handpicked tutorials, datasets, and tools.
 - **Community Engagement**: A collaborative space for data enthusiasts to connect and grow together.

-## Project Structure
-The project structure is organized as follows:
-.
-├── assets/ # Contains images, logos, and other static assets ├── pages/ # Contains the different page scripts for the app ├── README.md # Project overview and contribution guidelines ├── requirements.txt # Python dependencies
-├── app.py # Main entry point for the Streamlit app └── .gitignore # Files and directories to be ignored in the repository

 ## Getting Started